 multiFileCompilationUnitScope

-By default, all Verilog files are compiled in a single compilation unit, setting multiFileCompilationUnitScope
+By default, all Verilog files are compiled in a single compilation unit, setting multiFileCompilationUnitScope to false

 will configure SVH to compile each Verilog file in its own compilation unit.